 7. Your Dog Could Be Dealing With Separation Anxiety

 A good adjusting dog should be able to handle separation without experiencing anxiety.
 Separation anxiety usually occurs in dogs with a tight attachment to their family members.
-The problem sets in when the dog owner leaves because this is when the dog finds difficulty coping.
+The problem sets in when the dog owner leaves – this is when the dog finds difficulty coping.

-Related: Best Dog Beds For Separation Anxiety and Best Dog Toys For Separation Anxiety.
+Related: Best Dog Toys For Separation Anxiety.

 8. Sudden Distinct Noises Can Make Your Dog Scared